Sleep Apnea and Snoring Treatment in Ocala, FL

 How Can Your Dentist Treat Obstructive Sleep Apnea?

 Traditionally the CPAP has been the treatment of choice for obstructive sleep apnea.
 The CPAP essentially forces air into the airway to allow for delivery of adequate oxygen.
 The major problem that causes patient dissatisfaction with the CPAP is that it is uncomfortable.
 This has lead to patients not using the device and as a result continuing to be in danger for the problems that sleep apnea brings.
-At Weldon General & Cosmetic Dentistry, we utilize the oral device that will gently open the airway so adequate intake can be realized.
+At Weldon Implant and Cosmetic Dentistry of Ocala, we utilize the oral device that will gently open the airway so adequate intake can be realized.
 SomnoDent® is one of the custom appliances we offer.
 There have been 14 independent studies over 12 years of research that have demonstrated the efficacy and significant clinical benefits of SomnoDent.

 Are you still curious about sleep apnea in Ocala?
 You’re in the right place!
 We want to make it easy for all our patients to get the information they need, which is why we’ve included the answers to some of the most frequently asked questions about sleep apnea.
 Remember, if you’d like to know anything specific, be sure to contact our office to speak with one of our friendly team members.
 Otherwise, read on to satisfy your curiosity.

 How Can I Set Myself Up for Successful Sleep?